Marta Weigle: Career

 Weigle earned her doctorate from the University of Pennsylvania in 1971, and began teaching English and anthropology at the University of New Mexico the next year.
-From 1982, Weigle also taught American studies.
+From 1982, Weigle also taught American studies, and chaired the department from 1984-1993.
 In 1990, she was appointed a University Regents Professor in the anthropology department.
 Weigle chaired the department from 1995 to 2002.
+She was the first gay woman to be appointed to these positions.
+She retired in 2011.